Energy Auditing

 What does an Energy Auditor do?

-Using energy costs money can contribute to pollution.
-Energy auditors and weatherization workers help customers use less energy, lowering their bills and reducing their impact on the environment.
+Using energy costs money, and wasteful energy use can contribute to pollution.
+Energy auditors and weatherization workers help customers use less energy, lower their bills, and reduce their environmental impact.
 Energy auditors often begin by inspecting homes or commercial buildings to measure heat, cooling, electrical, and gas usage.
-They use thermal infrared cameras to find energy leaks, and blower-door tests to measure how airtight a structure is.
+They use thermal infrared cameras to find energy leaks and blower-door tests to measure how airtight a structure is.

 The next step is often to meet with building managers or homeowners to determine how to improve energy efficiency and reduce costs.
-This requires extensive knowledge of efficient practices, and excellent communication skills.
+Evaluating these homes and buildings requires extensive knowledge of efficient practices and excellent communication skills.
 Weatherization technicians improve the efficiency of heating and cooling system ductwork.
 They repair windows and insulate attics, basements, walls, and other areas.
 They also prepare bids and contracts for weatherization work.
-Physical fitness is important for these careers, since energy auditors and weatherization technicians spend much of the day on their feet.
-They may find themselves anywhere from rooftops to tight crawl spaces when looking for the weaknesses in a building's insulation.
+Physical fitness is essential for these careers since energy auditors and weatherization technicians spend much of the day on their feet.
+They may find themselves anywhere from rooftops to tight crawl spaces when looking for weaknesses in a building's insulation.

-Positions are typically available in utility companies, or construction and engineering firms.
-Many experienced energy auditors choose self-employment to work on their own schedule.
+Positions are typically available in utility companies or construction and engineering firms.
+Many experienced energy auditors choose self-employment to work on their schedule.

 Some states require energy auditors to become certified; many auditors learn through up to three years of on-the-job training.
 Most weatherization technicians need a high school diploma or equivalent.

-Energy consumers as a whole are becoming increasingly environmentally conscious, which has created a comfortable niche market in which energy auditors can earn a living.
-A bigger driving factor in the business of energy auditing is the rising cost of residential electricity.
-Similar to the price of gas, the price of electricity has been on an upward trajectory for the past few decades.
+Energy consumers are becoming increasingly environmentally conscious, creating a comfortable niche market in which energy auditors can earn a living.
+A more significant driving factor in energy auditing is the rising cost of residential electricity.
+Similar to the price of gas, electricity has been on an upward trajectory for the past few decades.

-The heating and cooling system of a structure degrades over time if not properly maintained.
+A structure's heating and cooling system degrades over time if not properly maintained.
 Additionally, factors unrelated to the integrity of a heating and cooling system can cause buildings to become less energy efficient.
-In order to find the source of energy deficiency, an auditor will conduct various hands-on tests.
+An auditor will conduct various hands-on tests to find the source of energy deficiency.

-Some of the common duties of an Energy Auditor include:
+Some of the typical duties of an Energy Auditor include:

-• Perform pre-work repair inspections conditions and note the areas and services that will be provided by contractors to building owners.
+• Perform pre-work repair inspection conditions and note the areas and services contractors will provide building owners.

-• Make recommendations to building owners which will improve their energy efficiency
+• Make recommendations to building owners that will improve their energy efficiency.

-Building Analysts, Energy Auditors and Quality Control Inspectors HVAC employees may also be required to perform regular maintenance of heating and air conditioning systems.
+Building analysts, energy auditors, quality control inspectors, and HVAC employees may also be required to maintain heating and air conditioning systems regularly.
 This encompasses cleaning ducts, checking fluid levels, and installing new filters.

 Potential Hazards of the Industry